 - World of Warcraft has a number of neutral locations, but bad ones include Booty Bay, a city run by goblin merchants and pirates.
 Apparently pirates who don't do anything, at that — though that's probably because protection contracts pay more.
 Since the gobs don't take sides and inter-faction fighting is bad for business, any attempt at PvP is met with bouncers.

-- This used to make PvP impossible, in the days when the maximum player level was 60, they were level 67.
-Now, however, the maximum player level is 80...
-And they're still 67...
+- This used to make PvP impossible, in the days when the maximum player level was 60 and the bouncers were level 67.
+Now, however, the maximum player level is 80... and they're still 67...

 - They were upgraded to level 77.
 Their main threat comes not from their damage, but from their muskets that can knock you halfway across the city in one shot.
 And they just love juggling you in midair.